-- Anny varieties of summer squash require a lot of space, but some bush varieties can be grown in large containers (see recommended varieties on the other side). - ✿ Bush varieties need about 12" of space around them, when growing. - Anake sure your container has small holes that allow water to drain from the soil.
+- Amny varieties of summer squash require a lot of space, but some bush varieties can be grown in large containers (see recommended varieties on the other - Bush varieties need about 12" of space around them. - Make sure your container has small holes near the bottom to allow water to drain from the soil.
 Otherwise, roots may become waterlogged.

-Key Pests or Diseases
+Key Pests and Diseases